ConnorPietrasik/zombie-game/README.md

 zombie_textures: path_to_zombie_texture1(string) path_to_zombie_texture2(string) ...

 ```
-Note: entities only need one texture, but can include more for some animation
+<sub><sup>Note: entities only need one texture, but can include more for some animation
 Note2: location and dimension integers are in pixels
-Note3: spawn_location can be repeated as many times as desired to create more possible spawning locations.
+Note3: spawn_location can be repeated as many times as desired to create more possible spawning locations.</sup></sub>